 I believe having DID falls under the neurodivergent umbrella, but at the same time it is a mental illness that can cause a great deal of distress.
 So, is Dissociative Identity Disorder divergent or disordered?

-For self-published authors, reviews on platforms like Goodreads and Amazon make a big positive impact on book sales.
-They increase the visibility of the book and they give credibility to the book, something that self-published books often are lacking in.
 My friend Alyssa Gonzalez was nice enough to write this beautiful and extensive review of “Pet: the Journey from Abuse to Recovery,” my recently released book of poetry.
-Here is an excerpt from her review: “Poetry …Read More

-A frequent request we’ve encountered is to create a guide to interacting with Dissociative Identity Disorder systems.
+A frequent request we’ve encountered is to create a guide to interacting with DID systems.
 We’re offering a list of our own preferences around social interactions and a list of questions to help you get to know the specific preferences of the system(s) you know.

 Today I wanted to share with you some backstory and after-story about the poem from the upcoming book, which is called “How Could She Stay With Him?” including the full poem itself.
 (Read More on Patreon)

 “Pet” is a poem sequence that navigates the reader through the traumatic & transformative journey of domestic abuse and its aftermath.

 The focus of Yopp has always been to discuss all things related to social justice and civil rights.
 But another important topic that emerged fairly early on was issues related to abuse and trauma.
 Without much thought, we started writing a number of articles specifically about the experience of being abused, the aftermath, what recovery looks like, etc. We never really considered that the connection between abuse and trauma, and social justice may not be obvious to everyone.
 It occurred to us that it might be valuable to spell out these connections in article form.